See How Visible Your Brand is in AI Search Get Free Report

 Robotics, an integral part of AI, is reshaping industries and society.
 Its collaboration with machine learning is leading to smarter, more efficient robots capable of performing a wide range of tasks.

-This article sought to answer the question, “what is robotics,” discuss its current uses in various industries as well as its future applications.
+This article sought to answer the question, “What is robotics,” discuss its current uses in various industries as well as its future applications.
 Looking to learn more about the wider world of AI?
 Read through the rest of the articles we have in our AI Glossary.

 Was this article helpful?